revops-io/revops-webhook-server-ruby/README.md

-Revops zuora web server
+Revops Webhook Server - Ruby Example
 -----------

 This is an example of using integrating the revops webhooks with zuora.

-Getting Started
+Installation
 ---------------

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
 You can find a guide [here](https://help.github.com/articles/cloning-a-repository/).

-1. Ensure you are using at least ruby version 2.5.x
+1. Ensure you are using a recent version of Ruby.
+Latest stable is 2.6.3 as of 8/7/2019.
+We recommend using [rbenv](https://github.com/rbenv/rbenv) for managing your ruby versions.

 2. Install bundle

-        `gem install bundler`
+        gem install bundler

 3. Install Ruby dependencies for this service

-        `bundle install`
+        bundle install

 4. Edit the `.env` configuration file by supplying your zuora login credentials